Tom Brady to retire after 22 NFL seasons with Patriots and Buccaneers

 The pair delivered six Super Bowl titles before a split in 2020, when Brady moved to Tampa Bay under Bruce Arians.

-A miraculous run on the road through the play-offs saw Brady guide the Bucs to the Super Bowl in his debut season, beating Patrick Mahomes and the Kansas City Chiefs in a 31–23 victory.
+A miraculous run on the road through the play-offs saw Brady guide the Bucs to the Super Bowl in his debut season.

+Brady and the Bucs upset Aaron Rodgers and the Green Bay Packers at Lambeau Field before triumphing 31–23 over Patrick Mahomes and the Kansas City Chiefs at Super Bowl LV.

 In a glittering career, Brady holds numerous prestigious records, including the most passing yard (84,520), most passes completed (7,263) and most touchdowns thrown (624).